Overview of financing options

 Project funding:

-General allowance including a position as project lead
+In-kind grant including own position as project leader

 Funding period: 6 years